Cisco Systems, Inc. (CSCO): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1993 Acquisition of Crescendo Communications Marked Cisco's aggressive M&A strategy and entry into the workgroup switching market, moving beyond routers.
+1993 Acquisition of Crescendo Communications Marked the critical entry into the workgroup switching market, moving beyond just routers.

-2000 Briefly becomes world's most valuable company Peak of the dot-com boom saw Cisco's market capitalization exceed $500 billion, highlighting its dominance in internet infrastructure.
+2000 Briefly became the world's most valuable company Market capitalization exceeded $500 billion, highlighting its peak dominance during the dot-com boom.

-2015 Chuck Robbins appointed CEO Signaled a strategic shift towards software, security, and recurring revenue models, moving away from pure hardware dependency.
+2015 Chuck Robbins appointed CEO Signaled a strategic shift to software, security, and a recurring revenue model.

 Cisco Systems, Inc.'s Transformative Moments